 Fix Difficult Zippers

-We have all run into the problem of a zipper just not cooperating when we need them to most!
+We have all run into the problem of a zipper just not cooperating when we need it the most!
 They mangle themselves to the point of no repair and you spend so long just trying to fix it that it just spoils your mood and wastes good sunlight.

 So, instead of fretting, get a candle and rub in on the troublesome zippers.
 The wax will create a lubricant that will allow the zip to glide smoothly.
 This is especially useful when you’re rushing to pack your stuff up.
 You can also opt to do this before leaving for your trip.

-It’s a no brainer, that with camping comes a lot of hand washing.
-That’s fine and all but the problem is that you constantly find yourself fumbling with a bottle of having to find an outdoor sink or perhaps even resorting to washing your hands at the stream, which isn’t safe in the dead of the night.
+It’s a no-brainer that camping comes with a lot of hand-washing.
+That’s fine and all, but the problem is that you constantly find yourself fumbling with the bother of having to find an outdoor sink, or perhaps even resorting to washing your hands at the stream, which isn’t safe in the dead of the night.

 What you can do instead is to grab a bucket or jug of water and tie it to a tree.
 Next, get your bar of soap and put it into a clean pantyhose and strap it to the tree next to the jug.
 And there you have a portable washing station.